yayamayajd/yayamayajd/README.md

 Here are some of my latest projects:

-- 📝 [My fruit project](https://github.com/yayamayajd/fruits_project) - A small fullstack project with the whole DevOps process
+- 📝 [My fruit project](https://github.com/yayamayajd/fruits_project) - **A small fullstack project with the whole DevOps(self-hosted) process**

-- 📝 [IAC project](https://github.com/yayamayajd/opentofu_ansible) - my own version of school project: use Opentofu(Terraform) and Ansible to configure EC2 instances, VPC, ALB, subnets, IGW, NatGW, and install/configure flask app(offered) and PostgresDB on AWS ec2s
+- 📝 [IAC project](https://github.com/yayamayajd/opentofu_ansible) - **My own version of school project:** use Opentofu(Terraform) and Ansible to configure EC2 instances, VPC, ALB, subnets, IGW, NatGW, and install/configure flask app(offered) and PostgresDB on AWS ec2s

 ## 📫 Connect with Me